blurrycontour/zuul-gerrit/doc/source/user/jobs.rst

 Any values other than those in the ``zuul`` hierarchy will be supplied as Ansible variables to child jobs.
 These variables have less precedence than any other type of variable in Zuul, so be sure their names are not shared by any job variables.
-If more than one parent job returns the same variable, the value from the later job in the job graph will take precedence.
+Note that if more than one parent job returns the same variable, this will lead to races as it is undefined behavior which value gets used.